donboulton666/bibwoe.com/src/content/posts/soul-hell.md

 <Section>

 If you have a true heart then everlasting life is possible with Jesus in his heaven.
-No more death, no more waiting for a life, no more the torture of the well!
+No more death, no more waiting for a life, no more the torture of Jesus's well hell!

 Soon I will follow up on the other kinds of hell.